 This passage actually prophesies the resurrection of the human race – that we are all going to heaven.
 Recall that “sons of God” is a synonym for angels.
 Jesus’ point is that if God says the whole human race is going to be “sons of God” – that is, residents of heaven, why should it be blasphemy for Him to be one of them since He’s a human being?

 His opponents, however, were so blind by this time, they couldn’t even recognize the miracles as proof that God was active in Jesus’ life.

 (Remember that prayer is more about listening than talking.
 Use the words below to start yourself, but then allow time to reflect more on the Scripture above before you say the “Amen.”
 During that time of quiet reflection, let God shape your thoughts and wait for a sense of peace to come.
 That’s your signal to say “Amen” and go forth to the day.)

-Lord, use the witness of Your servants to draw my heart to You today…(this is where you remain quiet to let Him work in your thoughts)… Amen.
+Father, heal me of all spiritual blindness…(this is where you remain quiet to let Him work in your thoughts)… Amen.

 (All scriptures, unless otherwise noted, are taken from the NASB.)